biolab/orange2/docs/reference/rst/Orange.data.domain.rst

 	 :param domain: An existing domain
 	 :type domain: :obj:`Orange.variable.Domain`
 	 :param has_class: A flag telling whether the domain has a class
+         :param class_vars: A list of multiple classes; must be a keword argument
 	 :type has_class: bool

      .. method:: has_discrete_attributes(include_class=True)